A Thurston boundary for infinite-dimensional Teichm\"uller spaces

 Equivalently, $X_0$ is not the Riemann sphere $\C\cup \{ \infty\}$, the plane $\C$, the punctured plane $\C-\{0\}$, or a torus.

-In the disk $\D$, the hyperbolic metric $2|dz|/(1-|z|^2)$ is invariant under the group $\HHH(\D)$ of biholomorphic diffeomorphisms of $\D$.
+In the unit disk $\D$, the hyperbolic metric $2|dz|/(1-|z|^2)$ is invariant under the group $\HHH(\D)$ of biholomorphic maps of $\D$.
 It consequently descends to a hyperbolic metric on $X_0$ which does not depend on the biholomorphic identification $\widetilde X_0 \cong \D$.
 This is the \emph{Poincar\'e metric} of the conformally hyperbolic Riemann surface $X_0$.

 All Riemann surfaces in this article will be implicitly assumed to be conformally hyperbolic.
 We are particularly interested in the case where $X_0$ is non-compact, and a fundamental example will be that of the unit disk $X_0=\D$.